Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

 The connection between M-estimation and AMP algorithms was first developed in \cite{DMM09} and subsequently used in \cite{BayatiMontanariLASSO} to characterize the asymptotic mean square error of the Lasso for standard Gaussian designs.
 The same approach was subsequently used in the context of robust regression in \cite{Donoho2016HighPassing}.
 AMP algorithms were developed and analyzed for a number of statistical estimation problems, including generalized linear models~\cite{rangan2011generalized}, phase retrieval~\cite{schniter2015compressive,ma2018optimization}, and logistic regression~\cite{sur2018modern}.

 A different approach to sharp asymptotics in high-dimensional estimation problems makes use of Gaussian comparison inequalities.
-This line of work was pionereed by Stojnic~\cite{stojnic2013framework} and then developed by a number of authors in the context of regularized regression~\cite{thrampoulidis2015regularized}, M-estimation ~\cite{thrampoulidis2018precise}, generalized compressed sensing~\cite{amelunxen2014living}, binary compressed sensing~\cite{stojnic2010recovery}, the Lasso \cite{miolane2018distribution}, and so on.
+This line of work was pioneered by Stojnic~\cite{stojnic2013framework} and then developed by a number of authors in the context of regularized regression~\cite{thrampoulidis2015regularized}, M-estimation ~\cite{thrampoulidis2018precise}, generalized compressed sensing~\cite{Chandrasekaran2012TheProblems}, binary compressed sensing~\cite{stojnic2010recovery}, the Lasso \cite{miolane2018distribution}, and so on.

-We expect Gaussian inequalities to be applicable to the present setting as well.
-On the other hand, our proofs are based on a direct connection between convex M-estimation and AMP algorithms with nonlinearity given by the proximal operator for the penalty $\rho(\bbeta)$.
-We believe that this approach provide a more immediate explanation of why Bayes-AMP is a lower bound to any convex M-estimator.
-(Of course, from a technical standpoint, the explanation is far from being immediate.)

-An independent approach to high-dimensional estimation based on leave-one-out techniques was developed by El Karoui.
-El Karoui and coauthors applied it in the context of ridge-regularized robust regression~\cite{karoui2013asymptotic,el2018impact}.
-Closely related to the present work is the paper \cite{Bean2013}, which considers convex M-estimation, and constructs separable convex losses that match the Bayes optimal error --in settings in which the gap between the two vanishes.
-The main difference with respect to that line of work is that we focus on cases in which the Bayes error cannot be achieved, and on the role of regularization rather than the loss function.
-Optimal convex M-estimators were also studied --using tools from statistical physics-- in \cite{advani2016statistical}.
+An independent approach to high-dimensional estimation based on leave-one-out techniques was developed by El Karoui in the context of ridge-regularized robust regression~\cite{karoui2013asymptotic,el2018impact}.
+Closely related to the present work is the paper \cite{Bean2013}, which considers convex M-estimation, and constructs separable convex losses that match the Bayes optimal error in settings in which the noise distribution is log-concave and hence the gap between the two vanishes.
+Our work extends this analysis to cases in which log-concavity assumptions are violated so that the Bayes error cannot be achieved.
+In this paper, we focus on the role of regularization rather than the loss function, though we suspect similar analyses should be possible for general convex losses.
+Optimal convex M-estimators were also studied ---using tools from statistical physics--- in \cite{advani2016statistical}.

-As mentioned above, we compare the performance of convex M-estimators to the optimal Bayes error.
+As mentioned above, we compare the performance of convex M-estimators to the optimal Bayes error and conjectured computational lower bounds.
 The asymptotic value of the Bayes error for random designs was recently determined in \cite{barbier2016CS,reeves2016replica}.
 Generalizations of this result were also obtained in~\cite{barbier2018optimal} for other regression problems.